ALIF Consulting

 What is Azure RBAC?

-Azure provides flexible role-based access control for Azure resources through which you can efficiently manage users access to azure resources, can allow the level of permission, and can identify their access to various resources.
-This access control is called as Azure role-based access control i.e., Azure RBAC.
+Azure provides flexible role-based access control for Azure resources through which you can efficiently manage user's access to Azure resources, allow the level of permission, and identify their access to various resources.
+This access control is called Azure role-based access control, i.e., Azure RBAC.

 Some scenarios for Azure Access Control (Azure RBAC)

-Granting access to different Azure Resources with one or multiple roles.
-Example: Allow a user to manage Azure App as well as Azure SQL Service.
+• Granting access to different Azure Resources with one or multiple roles.
+Example: Allow a user to manage Azure App and Azure SQL Service.
 We can give contributor, Reader, owner, Manage role, Monitor reader/contributor, website contributor etc.

-Example: allowing a user to create only virtual machine in specific subscription.
-Or allow user to create Azure App service as well as Logic (multiple) services with contribute, read or owner role.
+• Example: allowing users to create only a virtual machine in a specific subscription.
+Or allow users to create Azure App Service and Logic (multiple) services with contribute, read or owner roles.

-Giving different accesses to different scopes like management group, subscriptions, resource group or resources.
+• Giving different accesses to different scopes like management groups, subscriptions, resource groups or resources.

-Granting access to an application to access to resources as well.
+• Granting access to an application to access resources as well.

-We can do many to many relations between roles, scopes and users or group (security principal).
+• We can do many relations between roles, scopes and users or groups (security principal).

 Azure RBAC Type

-In-built RBAC Roles - In-built roles are predefined by Microsoft i.e. Owner, Contributor, Reader.
+• In-built RBAC Roles - In-built roles are predefined by Microsoft, i.e. Owner, Contributor and Reader.

-Custom Roles - Custom Roles are created by a admin to maintain the access and compliance policies
+• Custom Roles - Custom Roles are created by an admin to maintain the access and compliance policies

 What can we do with RBAC?